krystofl/learn-kubernetes/README.md

 ## Monitoring & Debugging Stuff

-To keep an eye on pods as they go up and down, use `watch microk8s kubectl get pods`.
+To keep an eye on things as they go up and down, use `watch microk8s kubectl get all`.
-You can do the same thing with deployments, cronjobs etc.
+You can also get just nodes, pods, or any other resource.

 To get details, use `microk8s kubectl describe SOMETHING`, where something is the thing you want details on.